-23 Nov Yeast extract, a recognized clean label ingredient
+23 Nov Yeast extract is a recognized clean label ingredient

 Clean label: a solid and growing trend switching to a standard